mmbman/Katagiri/1979-11-18-Blue-Cliff-Record-Case-1-Talk-2.md

 **Katagiri**: I don’t want to explain this poem, okay?
 You should just take it as is.

 What I want to tell you is: it says “Rose” and next, “Oh!”
-And rose is really the being that you get right now, that you can see through the six consciousnesses.
+The rose is really the being that you get right now, that you can see through the six consciousnesses.
 So that’s why he built up just, “Rose.”
 But next, “Oh!” means completely no words – because the rose blooms in reality from moment to moment, completely beyond human verbalization.
 Nothing to say.
 When language completely disappears, at that time you cannot say anything – just “Oh!”
 So, the language completely drops off, and then, at that time, you can see the really beautiful world, the beauty of existence.
 But you cannot say anything at all about the beauty of existence, because this is reality itself.

 And then if you really want to explain this, you cannot stay there always, in the realm of material existence.
 Do you remember Vimalakirti?
 He kept silent, when the [Bodhisattva](glossary#bodhisattva) asked him, “What is the truth?
 Which is the one and undivided?
 What is it?”
 And then Vimalakirti kept silent.
 This silence is really the implication of glancing at the pure nature of existence, the beauty of existence.
 When language completely drops off, at that time, how can you say [it]?
 Just the sound, “Oh.”